Tuesday, February 13

 My daughter crushing broiled scallops

 My wife was traveling for work recently, so I was solo-parenting our two children for a couple of days.
 Arts and crafts, hide and seek, the mall, and Disney Junior can only go so far with toddlers, especially in the dead of winter.
 Luckily, my parents were kind enough to have us over for a casual pizza night, providing me a little respite.
 It takes a village, right?
 As we often do, my mom and I found ourselves talking about restaurants, cooking, and my favorite, old family recipes.
-We got so deep into conversation that my mom even pulled out her old recipe decks.
+We got so deep into conversation that my mom even pulled out old family recipe decks.

 I certainly don't long for the internet-less days of past, where home-cooking knowledge was almost exclusively obtained through cookbooks, word-of-mouth, and scarce PBS programming.
 It's quite convenient to stand in the kitchen and Google the dozens of ways to brine a turkey or braise short ribs.
 However, there's always something incredibly charming about thumbing through old recipe catalogues.
 Newspaper and magazine cut outs.
 Gravy stained index cards.
 Photocopies from neighbors' cookbooks.
 People even had their own, personalized recipe cards they would fill out and share with friends.
 "Easy Chicken Cacciatore - from the kitchen of Debbie Wanamaker."
 I won't lie, I'd prefer a personalized recipe card over the random TikTok videos of El Burrito Monster my neighbor DMs me.
 Don't get me wrong.
 I like the viral cooking video hits just as much as the next person.
 But there's something delightfully endearing about personalized recipe cards.